gnanprakash1416/dynasmile/README.md

 # Navigate to the project directory
 cd The/path/to/your/project/directory

-# Use the python program in venv folder to run the server-configuration.py
-./venv/Scripts/python.exe ./client/server-configuration.py

-# After the web service has been provoked, you can start the main interface.
+# You can start the main interface.
 ./venv/Scripts/python.exe ./client/software/main.py

 ```

 ### Running the program to conduct smile analysis
-1. Upload a video by clicking **'import_media' button**.
+1. Upload a video by clicking **Drag/Drop panel**.
 2. The program then uploads the video, displaying the process through the **progress bar**.
-3. When the progress bar reaches 100 percent, the video will be automatically played.
+3. When the progress bar reaches 100 percent, frame with greatest smile intensity will be automatically played.
-4. Users can view the commissure.png in the project directory to click the **'pause' button** choose the where to pause to conduct the measurements and display the landmarks.
-5. The user hits the **'load_from_algo' button** to render the landmarks.
-The measurements will be calculated and the same time.
+4. The landmarks and measurements will be automatically displayed.
-6. The user clicks the **'save_to_csv'** button, and the coordinates of the landmarks as well as the measurements will be saved in CSV files.
+5. The user clicks the **'Save csv'** button, and the coordinates of the landmarks as well as the measurements will be saved in CSV files.

 ## 🤝 Feedback and Contributions